Mariano1994/pizzahshop-dashboard/README.md

 # Pizzahshop Dashboard

 ## Overview
 Pizzahshop Dashboard is a modern, efficient, and feature-rich web application designed to streamline operations for a pizza delivery business.
-Built using the latest web technologies, it offers a comprehensive solution for managing orders, inventory, and delivery processes.
+Built using ReactJs, TypeScript, Tailwind and a lot more, it offers a comprehensive solution for managing orders.

 ## Features
 - **Order Management**: Handle incoming orders, track statuses, and ensure timely delivery.